Welcome to Manchester-by-the-Sea

 Compost Site: Located at 197 School Street and managed by Black Earth.
 Open seasonally Thursday, Saturday and Sunday from 9 a.m. - 3 p.m.

 Resident Parking Stickers

-Singing Beach: Beach parking stickers are required to park in the Singing Beach lot from Memorial Day through Labor Day.
-Walk on passes are required for all residents and visitors ages 13-64.
-Each sticker comes with two walk on passes and can be purchased through the Town Clerk's office.
-Contact Town Clerk, Dianne Bucco with questions at firstname.lastname@example.org.
-Vehicle registration and proof of residency required.
+Singing Beach walk on passes are required for all residents and visitors ages 13-64.
+Each seasons pass is $35 each and can be purchased through the Town Clerk's office or online.
+Daily walk on passes are also available at the beach for $10.
+Contact Town Clerk, Dianne Bucco with questions at email@example.com.
+Vehicle registration and proof of residency are required.

 How do I stay informed about important things happening in Town?
 The Town uses a variety of mediums to keep residents informed - Town website, email alerts, social media, blue lights, electronic signage on roadways, Reverse 911 (Code Red) phone calls and the Manchester Cricket newspaper.

 Website: The Town website is updated daily.
-Any vital alerts are posted at the top of the home page Alert Center
+Any vital alerts are posted at the top of the home page in the Alert Center

 Email Notification: Visit Notify Me to subscribe to a variety of email lists.
-The main two lists that we use are MBTS Alerts (for time sensitive and emergency communications) and MBTS News Updates (for important news and events happening in MBTS)
+The primary lists used are MBTS Alerts (for time sensitive and emergency communications (i.e. Weather Emergency, Water Ban, Water Main Break, Beach Closure, Public Health Update and more.) and MBTS News Updates (for important news and special events happening in MBTS)

 Social Media: Follow us on Facebook @TownofMBTSOfficial, Instagram @TownofMBTS and Twitter @TownofMBTS